moqiguzhu/StanfordAlgorithms/README.md

 ## Some tips when implementing graph based algorithms
 - view all the edges as directed edges. one undirected edge can be see as two directed edges with same weight
 - pay much attention to file format when creating graph from file, such as whether this is a directed graph or undirected graph.
+If it is a undirected graph, will one edge appears two times in the file?
+In one sentence, specify requirements and what data structures that we need.
 - all the nodes must be considered, especially those nodes which have no input degree or output degree

 We can see all the graphs as directed graphs.
 All the information about a graph including:
 - edge information, including head node and tail node and weight
 - node information, including node label
 - node link information, including all the output degree information and input degree information

 ## What to do
 - StrongConnectedComponent need to debug